fido-device-onboard/client-sdk-fidoiot/docs/setup.md

 Activating the device credentials will in turn, activate the  SDO device and configure the  SDO device to run multiple onboarding(s).
 This can be useful in several test and development environments, where multiple onboardings are common.

-> **Note:** To run  SDO Client-SDK binaries in REUSE mode, the following configuration need to be taken care of while launching  SDO CRIs:
+> **Note:** To run  SDO Client-SDK binaries in REUSE mode, the following configuration need to be taken care of while launching  SDO servers:
-> * Set owner CRI property `org.sdo.owner.reuse-enabled=true`.
-> * Manufacturer and Owner CRI must share the same key-pair when the TO0 and TO2 protocols are run.
+> * Manufacturer and Owner servers must share the same key-pair when the TO0 and TO2 protocols are run.
 ## 6. HTTP-proxy configuration (optional)
 If the device is located behind a proxy server, the proxy server details must be provided to the device.
 For the same purpose, there are three files (each for the manufacturer, rendezvous, and owner servers) in which the proxy server details should be specified in the required format, before connecting to the respective server.
 These files can be created or removed as required.